cJoshLo/Google-Search-Engine/README.md

 Web Programming with Python and JavaScript

-Created a search front end like googles.
-For images, normal and advance searches
+Created a search engine front end similar to google.
+This program works for images, text and advance searches.